Table of Contents

 Proration in Sonar calculates the difference between the current amount paid and the new amount due through the days that have gone by in the month.
-The Proration check-boxes in Billing Settings will determine whether or not these boxes are checked by default when making changes on customer accounts.
+The Proration check-boxes in Billing Settings will determine whether these boxes are checked by default when changing customer accounts.

 - The Prorate Services checkbox allows you to edit customer services mid-bill cycle and adjust the pricing as the change is made.

 - The Prorate Service Quantity checkbox allows you to add additional amounts of an identical service to a customer account while only billing them for the time left in the billing cycle.